fac19/week7-CRaKT/README.md

 `GET /search/yourSearchTerm?lang=js`

 We sadly didn't get that far but lookout for this feature in the next version!

+### Project Acceptance Criteria

+-[x] An Express server that only returns JSON

+-[x] A Postgres database to store the data

+-[x] Endpoints for creating, reading, updating & deleting resources

+-[x] Token-based authentication so only the owner of a resource can change it

+-[x] Correct headers and response metadata (we think)

+-[x] Error-handling to make it easy to use the API to build something

+-[x] Tests for server routes and database access

+-[x] Not process user input as SQL commands

+-[x] Hidden environment variables (i.e. not on GitHub)

 ### The end